Difference Between Variance vs Standard Deviation

 Key Differences Between Variance vs Standard Deviation

-Both Variances vs Standard Deviation are popular choices in the market; let us discuss some of the major Difference Between Variance vs Standard Deviation
+Both Variances vs Standard Deviation are popular choices in the market; let us discuss some of the major differences between Variance vs Standard Deviation

 - Variance is the numerical value that will describe the variability of the individuals or the observations from its arithmetic average of the mean.
 On the other hand, Standard deviation is another measure of the dispersion of the individuals or the observations within a given set of data.

 - Variance, as stated earlier, will measure how far the individuals or the observations in a group or sample are spread out.
-On the flip side, Standard Deviation will measure how much the individuals or the observations of a given data set differs from its arithmetic average or the mean.
+Conversely, Standard Deviation will measure how much the individuals or the observations of a given data set differ from its arithmetic average or the mean.

-- Variance can be denoted or label by sigma-squared (σ2) whereas the standard deviation can be denoted or labeled as sigma (i.e. σ).
+- Variance can be denoted or labeled by sigma-squared (σ2), whereas the standard deviation can be denoted or labeled as sigma (i.e. σ).

 - Variance, as stated earlier, is nothing but an average or the mean of the squared deviations.
-On another hand, the standard deviation will be the root mean or average squared deviation.
+Conversely, the standard deviation will be the root mean or average squared deviation.

-- Variance is always expressed in the square units and which are generally larger or say greater than the values of the observations or the individuals in the given set of data.
-As opposed to the variance, the standard deviation can be expressed in the same units as the values of the observations or the individuals in the given set of data.
+- The square units always express variance, generally larger or greater than the values of the observations or the individuals in the given data set.
+Contrastingly, the standard deviation expresses itself in the same units as the values of the observations or individuals in the given data set.

 Variance vs Standard Deviation Comparison Table